Johnson City Medical Malpractice Attorneys

 Medical Malpractice Lawyers in Johnson City

 If you or a loved one has suffered harm at the hands of a negligent healthcare provider, we can help.
-The Johnson City personal injury lawyers of the Meade Law Group have been handling medical malpractice cases for many years, and we welcome the opportunity to review your case.
+The Johnson City medical malpractice lawyers of the Meade Law Group have been handling these types of cases for many years, and we welcome the opportunity to review your case.

 To schedule an appointment, call us at (423) 464-7779 or email us.
 We help clients throughout East Tennessee, including Kingsport, Elizabethton, and Bristol.